unidoc/unipdf/README.md

 If you are interested in contributing, please contact us.

+## Go Version Compatibility

+Officially we support three latest Go versions, but internally we would test the build with up to five latest Go versions in our CI runner.

 ## Support and consulting

 Please email us at support@unidoc.io for any queries.